PhoenixTales/phoenix-docs/story/npcs/npc-structure.md

 **Created:** 14.04.2024
 **Last change:** 15.04.2024

-Similarly to how the level structure document has given an abstract overview of the levels without actually dealing with the appearance or story of these levels, this document is supposed to give an abstract overview of the number of npcs within the different guilds, how they changed numbers and what we can deduce from this, without yet dealing with the design of these npcs themselves.
+Similarly to how the level structure document has given an abstract overview of the levels without actually dealing with the appearance or story of these levels, this document is supposed to give an abstract overview of the number of npcs within the different guilds, how these numbers changed and what we can deduce from this, without dealing with the design of these npcs themselves.

 **Content:**